Akr1j/skoda_zasedacky_database/README.md

 ### Create new room reservation
 ###### /api/addRoomReservation
--return "status":"Occupied" when  room is ocupied in requested term Example request:
+- return "status": "Occupied" when  room is occupied in the requested term Example request:
 ```
 {